Contributed to our organization by a Satanic Red Comrade

 reason on its side.
 It will therefore be force which will judge, while awaiting

 the time when reason will penetrate a sufficient number of heads to disarm force.
-Up

 to what point does statecraft permit superstition to be destroyed?
 This is a very